milkyware/milkyware.github.io/_drafts/adding-release-please.md

 Secondly, to allow Release Please to create and manage **Release PRs**, GitHub Actions need permission to create PRs.
 Enabling this can be found in the **repo settings** as `Actions -> General -> Workflow permissions`.

-### Setting Up Release Please
+### Configuring Release Please

-With the repo prepared, we can now setup Release Please.
+With the repo prepared, we can now configure Release Please.
 To do this, we start with creating the configuration.
 This comprises of `release-please-config.json` and `.release-please-manifest.json` which are use to configure Release Please and track versions respectively.

 ```bash
 npm i release-please -g